raul23/LyricsScraping/README.md

 * `requests` : for requesting the HTML content of a lyrics webpage
 * `yaml` : for reading configuration files (e.g. logging)
 ## Set environment variables
-Set paths to `utilities` and `lyrics-scrapers` projects in your environment
+Add paths to `utilities` and `lyrics-scrapers` projects in your environment
 variables:
 ```commandline
 export PYTHONPATH=~/path/to/utilities:$PYTHONPATH